 As a rule, we do prefer to have most golfers keep their hips quiet — but you shouldn't take that to the extreme and keep them too quiet.

-If your hips don't do enough work - if they don't turn at all - you end up coming down steep.
-The path of the club gets too steep and you swing over the top and pull it.
+If your hips don't do enough work — if they don't turn at all — you end up coming down steep.
+The club path gets too steep and you swing over the top and pull it.
 That's what our student has going on in his swing.
+If you want to see exactly how your own hip rotation measures up, the AI swing analyzer can identify this pattern from a simple face-on video.

 As this golfer takes the club back, notice how quiet and braced he keeps his lower body.
 It looks like a really good golf swing, and if it were a two plane swing it would be.
 He's made a very good, quiet lower body swing here.

-It's dramatically different from Chuck's swing, on the right.
+It's dramatically different from Chuck's swing, on the trail side.
 Everything starts to turn when Chuck takes the club back, and at the top we can see that he's rotated his hips and his core.

 That's why we call it a Rotary Swing; the whole body can turn.